Tertiary Preparation Pathway

 TPP helps you brush up on essential study skills like critical reading, assignment writing and referencing.
 You'll study in small classes with supportive teachers who are here to help you succeed.
 Students who complete TPP tell us they feel more prepared for an undergraduate degree, and go on to get better grades.

 You can also use TPP to complete subject prerequisites for degrees in Education, Engineering, Computer Science, Occupational Therapy and Law.
-For more information visit Recommended TPP courses for USC programs.
+For more information visit Recommended TPP courses for UniSC programs.

 TPP courses are available at: